 This festival is celebrated in a different manner in all over the India and worldwide.
 In West Bengal and Gujarat, Navratri is one of the most famous festivals of the year.
 After Durga Puja people perform and enjoy Dandiya and Garba Rass dance in groups.
 In Sharad Navratri, after nine days of Navratri, another festival “Dussehera” also known as Vijayadashami is celebrated with great enthusiasm by the people because this day signifies the victory of Good over Evil (Lord Rama killed demon Ravana).

-The legends of Navratri are Maa Durga (Goddess Durga) and Lord Ram.
+The legends of Navratri are Maa Durga (Goddess Durga) and Lord Rama.
 Goddess Durga got the victory on demon Mahishasura (buffalo faced demon) after nine days fight and by killing him on the tenth day.
 This festival signifies the triumph of good over evil.
 This tenth day of the victory is known as Vijaya Dasami (Dussehra).

 Another legend of Navratri is Lord Ram who wanted to get the blessings of Goddess Durga (Goddess Shakti) before beginning the war with Ravana so he worshipped nine aspects of Goddess Durga for nine days to collect the strength and power.

-Sharad Navratri 2018 dates are lying from 10th October to 18th October.
+Sharad Navratri 2020 dates are lying from 17 October to 25 October.
 Nine Goddess are worshipped during Navratri festival and the name of those nine Goddess according to Navratri days are -

 The first three sacred days of Navratri festival are dedicated to Goddess “Durga”, next three days are devoted to Goddess Laxmi and the final last three holy days are dedicated to Goddess Saraswati.